F3Joule/f3joule/README.md

 ### Hi mates 👋

-🌱 My name is Vlad and I'm blockchain developer.
-I use Rust and Substrate for already more than 3 years.
+🌱 My name is Vlad, and I'm a blockchain developer.
+I have been using Rust and Substrate for more than 4 years.

 🧑‍🎓 Education:
-- Self-educated programming engineer before.
+- I started as a self-educated software engineer.
 Then:
-  - A bachelor of Computer engineering.
-Finished the "Computer systems and networks" educational program.
+  - I earned a bachelor's degree in Computer Engineering, completing the "Computer Systems and Networks" educational program.
-  - A master of Cybersecurity.
-Finished the "Administrative management in the field of Cybersecurity" educational program.
+  - I earned a master's degree in Cybersecurity, completing the "Administrative Management in the Field of Cybersecurity" educational program.
+  - I have currently applied for a PhD in Computer Sciences, specializing in the field of Software Engineering.

-🔭 I’m currently working on a few private projects, but mostly on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain) based on Substrate.
+🔭 I'm presently working on a few private projects, but my primary focus is on [Subsocial Parachain](https://github.com/dappforce/subsocial-parachain), which is based on Substrate.

 ---
-📊 My GitHub stats for the last year:
+📊 Here are my GitHub stats for the last year:

 [![F3Joule's GitHub stats](https://github-readme-stats.vercel.app/api?username=f3joule&theme=dracula&show_icons=true&count_private=true&hide_title=true)](https://github.com/f3joule/f3joule)